 If you prefer busy, livelier, late night bars, Skiathos town is just a 10 minute cab ride away.

-A good selection of accommodation can be found around the area, from the basic necessities, to high-end spa hotels.
+A good selection of accommodation can be found around the area, from very affordable hotels, to villas and apartments.

 5.Kalamaki Peninsula – Kanapitsa, best area to stay in Skiathos for nature lovers